 Whether you’re a beginner or seasoned houseplant collector, you’ve probably come across the snake plant.
-Also known as Dracaena trifasciata, these plants make an excellent addition to an array of interior living spaces and offer a host of beneficial properties as well as carrying positive symbolic meaning.
+Also known as Dracaena trifasciata, these slow-growing plants make an excellent addition to an array of interior living spaces and offer a host of beneficial properties as well as carrying positive symbolic meaning.
 Whilst generally easy to care for and tolerant of varying light conditions, what’s key is you need to set it up for success with the proper soil mix.
 Join us as we help you choose the best soil mix for your Snake plant at home.

 - The Best Soil Mix for Snake Plants – The Essentials